flopes1/apps-takehome/README.md

 Note: our application currently runs 3.5.10 and django 1.11 so we'll use those versions

 # Instructions
 Parts Unlimited has a problem - a certain endpoint is throwing errors in production.
 The application is Django, most of it in Django-Rest-Framework.
+Please create a new Pull Request on this repo, containing the solutions to the following tasks.

 ## Task 1
 The team has determined the following view is not working as expected, and the bug has been assigned to you to fix.